 Livingston Mall's play zone features small climbers and puzzles, and there's a mini carousel next door.
 Photo courtesy of the mall

-Conveniently located next to the Dunkin' Donuts, this bright and carpeted play zone features small climbers and puzzles that will keep toddlers happy for a while.
-Comfortable adult seating means you can enjoy that DD while the kids romp around.
+Conveniently located next to Dunkin' Donuts, this bright, carpeted play zone features small climbers and puzzles to keep toddlers happy for a while.
+Comfortable adult seating means you can enjoy that DD while the kids romp.

 The Paramus Park mall offers a handful of kiddie rides and games in addition to the indoor playground area.
 Photo by Rose Gordon Sala

-Toddlers and preschoolers will love the ABC-themed climbing structures at this enclosed play area near Sears.
-There's a mini slide, too, and just outside of the enclosed lot, you'll find paid kiddie rides and a few quarters-games.
-Some take credit cards, too.
+Toddlers and preschoolers love the ABC-themed climbing structures at this enclosed play area on the mall's second level.
+There's a mini slide, too, and just outside of the enclosed lot, you'll find paid kiddie rides and a few games.

 And Don't Forget the Library!

-Libraries are packed with free, fun activities—kids can watch movies, build with Legos, read to a therapy dog, make crafts, listen to stories, and more.
-Check your library's website for info!
+Libraries are packed with FREE, fun activities—kids can watch movies, build with Legos, read to a therapy dog, make crafts, listen to stories, and more.
+Check your local library's website for info!